New Jersey Falls from Scaffolding

 Construction Accident Liability

 Workers injured on the job are entitled to receive Workers’ Compensation benefits.
 This no-fault system is designed to cover injured workers’ medical expenses and lost wages regardless of who or what caused the accident.
-All Pennsylvania construction workers are covered under Workers’ Compensation insurance, but the amount of compensation may be limited and can vary by case.
-It is important to consult an experienced Philadelphia Workers’ Compensation lawyer to assist with claims and ensure the maximum benefits are recovered.
+All New Jersey construction workers are covered under Workers’ Compensation insurance, but the amount of compensation may be limited and can vary by case.
+It is important to consult an experienced scaffolding injury attorney to assist with claims and ensure the maximum benefits are recovered.

 In some situations, construction fall accident victims learn that their injuries could have been prevented if not for the reckless or negligent actions of another.
 Property owners and general contractors are charged with adhering to federal, state, and local safety regulations.
 Sadly, many choose to ignore or overlook important safety issues, with sometime-tragic consequences.